 Being famous doesn't make you a good parent – some of these fathers wouldn't really deserve a Dad of the Year award.
 Still, each of the dads on this list is a fascinating case study in how living in the spotlight mixes with raising kids.

 Famous moms are everywhere these days.
 Just open up a celebrity tabloid, and it's tough to avoid the baby bumps and bassinets.
 But the 10 famous moms on this list had more than just star power going for them.

-Recession-sapped family budgets may not leave room for luxuries such as college application coaches anymore, but there are still many signs of overparenting out there.
+Even if your family budget does not leave room for luxuries such as college application coaches, you may still be guilty of overparenting.
 How do you know if it's time to step back?

 Homosexuality has become increasingly accepted, yet social resistance to gay parenting still simmers, often hinging on bygone stereotypes.
 What myths can scientific evidence dispel about same-sex parents?

 On-screen, gay parenting is becoming a routine sight, but outside Hollywood, same-sex couples raising kids still rankles some people's moral sensitivities.
 Do kids brought up by same-sex couples fare any worse than those with heterosexual parents?

 Neurologist-turned-shrink Sigmund Freud formulated theories of childhood development that others have spun into practical parenting advice.
 What would the groundbreaking psychoanalyst have to say about today's child rearing methods?